 The primary ground stations to be used during the demonstration and evaluation phase will be the prototype ground stations developed by the MEOSAR providers.
-Distress alert data from these MEOLUTs should be transmitted to the associated Cospas-Sarsat MCC where it will be collected and made available for analysis.
-Data should also be exchanged among Cospas-Sarsat Participants for their evaluation.
-However, MEOSAR alert data should not normally be transmitted to SAR services unless special arrangements are made.
-In order for data to be exchanged among Cospas-Sarsat Participants, further changes may be required to the draft procedures at Annex O, which describe required changes to the Cospas-Sarsat Data Distribution Plan and the Standard Interface Description documents.
-Other Cospas-Sarsat documentation will also have to be reviewed and updated, as necessary.
+Distress alert data from these MEOLUTs should be transmitted to the associated Cospas-Sarsat MCC participating in the D&E where it will be collected and made available for analysis.
+Data should also be exchanged among Cospas-Sarsat D&E participants for their evaluation.